Skip to main content

 1

-Understand the role of proton pumps in plant cells: Proton pumps in plant cells, especially in leaf companion cells, are crucial for creating a proton gradient.
-This gradient is essential for various transport processes across the cell membrane.
+Understand the role of proton pumps in plant cells: Proton pumps are responsible for creating a proton gradient across the cell membrane by actively transporting protons (H⁺ ions) out of the cell.

-Relate the proton gradient to sucrose loading: The proton gradient generated by the proton pumps is used to drive the co-transport of sucrose into the sieve-tube elements of the phloem.
-This process is known as active transport, where sucrose is loaded against its concentration gradient.
+Connect the proton pump activity to sucrose loading: The proton gradient established by the proton pumps is used to drive the active transport of sucrose into the sieve-tube elements through a process called cotransport.

 Video duration: